ecrichton0/ecrichton0/README.md

 I am also working on C/C++ development for use in embedded systems

+I have an interest in networking & infrastructure and run a number of different projects from my home server

 <!--
 **ecrichton0/ecrichton0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.